Missouri School Improvement Program (DESE)

 There's more to do...

 MAAE is supportive of initiatives toward the “completion of the requirements for Diploma Seals of Achievement in a variety of subjects.” - specifically an ARTS DIPLOMA SEAL.
 MAAE is interested in working with DESE to see if this might be possible.

 In Missouri, the criteria for a school to be "Accredited" or "Accredited with Distinction" there are no additional fine arts requirements beyond MSIP 5.
-Continued research is needed to the best course of action to recognize schools which provide distinctive effectively instruction in the arts.
+MAAE is interested in recognizing excellence and promoting best practices in arts education.
+We are exploring different ways of recognizing schools which provide distinctive and effective instruction in the arts.
+Continued research is needed

 2012 MAAE MSIP Work